 - Pain with walking, running, or other physical activity

 - Pain with compression of the heel on both sides

-How do you diagnose Sever’s Disease?
+How do chiropractors diagnose Sever’s disease?

-How do you treat Sever’s Disease?
+How do chiropractors treat Sever’s disease?

 - Prescribe reduced or modified physical activity